 In addition to strengthening bonds and forging new ones, scientific conferences are the ideal setting to share research results, and for discussions and debates among decision makers and actors of the science world.
 Free communications are an opportunity to present research results orally or through posters.

 Acfas disseminates knowledge as an engine of our society’s development by gathering research actors throughout the Francophonie.
 Deliberately forward-looking, Acfas is a powerful force of democratization of scientific communications.
 It values researchers of all disciplines as well as research excellence.

 About the Université de Sherbrooke

-The Université de Sherbrooke is at the core of one of the three major research centres in Québec.
-Recognized for its sense of innovation, UdeS is a top-tier partner for national and regional governments to favour social, cultural and economic development.
-It also stands out through the rapid growth of its research activities in recent years, its successful technology transfers, as well as its entrepreneurial and open innovation initiatives in partnership with industrial and social actors.
+The Université de Sherbrooke lies at the center of one of Quebec’s three major research hubs.
+Recognized for its sense of innovation, the university is a key partner of senior and regional governments in promoting social, cultural, and economic development.
+Moreover, the university stands out because of the significant growth in its research activities in recent years, its technology-transfer successes, and its entrepreneurial and open-innovation initiatives in collaboration with industry and social communities.

 About Bishop’s University

 Bishop’s University is a predominantly residential, undergraduate university.
 Our primary concern is offering students a quality education in the fine arts, humanities, social sciences, natural sciences, business and education.
 The residential aspect of our small size (2,800 full-time students) encourages students to immerse themselves in the complete Bishop’s experience.